jwhitlock/drf-cached-instances/README.rst

 Project status
 --------------
-This code is used for the browsercompat_ project, which is in development as of September 2015.
-The code may change in response to the needs of the browsercompat project.
-It is expected to stabilize by early 2016.
-And, like all open source projects, more documentation is needed.
+This code is used for the browsercompat_ project, which was developed from 2015
+- 2016, but is on hold as of August 2016.
+Since this was the primary user of this code, it may be a while before more features are implemented.

 .. _`Django REST Framework`: http://www.django-rest-framework.org
 .. _`browsercompat`: https://github.com/mdn/browsercompat